Masahigo/blog/source/_posts/Setting-up-a-custom-RTMP-endpoint-for-capturing-live-video-stream.md

 2. Define length for your token's **expiration time** and the **name of your stream**

-    Easiest way to do this is to create a JavaScript file (eg. `genAuthToken.js`) and then execute it to generate the token
+    The easiest way to do this is to create a JavaScript file (eg. `genAuthToken.js`) and then execute it to generate the token

 ```bash
 $ cat <<EOF > genAuthToken.js